geophile/marcel/README.md

 * `map (*line: line[0]) |`: Keep the username field of each input tuple.

 * `xargs echo`: Combine the incoming usernames into a single line, which is printed to `stdout`.

-Note that the first and last parts of the pipeline are Linux executables, while the other steps rely on marcel operators.